The Amish in Tennessee - 14 Communities

 - 9Morrison, TN: (Swartzentruber) Started in 2014 and is now home to around 250 Amish people.
 The Amish are on TN-287, Jacksboro Rd, Cooper Rd, Serrell Rd, Smoot Rd, Freeze Rd, and Teeters Rd.

 - 10Dunlap, TN: Started in 2014 with around 25 Amish people.
-We have not visited here yet, but we hear they live near Coca-Cola Rd off Fredonia Rd.
+We have not found any Amish but we hear they live near Coca-Cola Rd off Fredonia Rd.
+We believe they have moved on.

-- 11Delano, TN: We could not find when they started, but they have around 20 homes on 550 acres on Needle Eye Ln off Delano Rd.
-The Community Farm Market is their store, and the road circles around the Amish community.
+- 11Delano, TN: We visited here and found that there may be a few Amish but these are definitely a Mennonite community on 550 acres on Needle Eye Ln off Delano Rd.
+The Community Farm Market is their store, and the road circles around the Mennonite community.

 - 12Deer Lodge, TN: (Old Order but not Swartzentruber) Started in 2013 and now has around 250 Amish people.
 Glades Grocery was close to the roads like Meister Hills Rd, Glades Rd, and Hwy 329 towards Sunbright.